jaffamonkey/hugo-serif-theme/exampleSite/content/services/_index.md

 ---

 # Testing services
-* Quality Engineering from Design to Production.
+> Quality Engineering from Design to Production.

-* Test Engineering in CI/CD pipelines.
+> Test Engineering in CI/CD pipelines.

-* Performance testing to ensure apps are both secure and stable.
+> Performance testing to ensure apps are both secure and stable.

-* Accessibility reviews and automation
+> Accessibility reviews and automation.